Hilbert See Different logo

 3.4 K-8 Catholic School/STREAM partnership to develop a new summer program of CSI Camps and other educational programs.

-Core Values
+Franciscan Framework: Core Values

 is recognition and reverence for God’s presence in all creation including ourselves, others, and the environment.

-is selflessly working and advocating for the well-being of others, especially the poor, the under-educated, and those in need.
+is selflessly working and advocating for the well-being of others, especially the poor, the under-educated, and those in need

 is heartfelt concern for another person’s suffering or need, accompanied by action to help better the situation.